 The Cape Breton University Art Gallery strives to maintain a balanced exhibition schedule that includes contemporary and historical content.
 The schedule is comprised of high quality exhibitions from a variety of sources including touring exhibitions from other galleries and cultural institutions, works by professional contemporary artists and exhibitions derived from the permanent collection.
 Selection is determined by the curator according to artistic merit, scheduling and programming priorities and relevance to the Gallery’s mandate.

-Those interested in proposing their work to the gallery are asked to follow the Submission Guidelines.
+Those interested in proposing their work to the gallery are asked to consult the following for more information:

 Appraisals and Restoration

 The Cape Breton University Art Gallery does not provide services for appraisals or suggestions about the possible value of works, nor do we do restoration of art work.